Cennet'in Gözyaşları

-Cennet'in Gözyaşları is a Turkish drama television series that aired on ATV from September 24, 2017 to June 17, 2018.
-It is based on the South Korean series titled Tears of Heaven.
+Cennet'in Gözyaşları is a Turkish drama television series that aired on ATV between 24 September 2017 and 17 June 2018.
+The series is based on the 2014 South Korean series titled Tears of Heaven.

 Plot

 Cennet was abandoned by her mother as a newborn and her grandmother took care of her.
 Despite her humble upbringing and lack of financial resources, she becomes a brilliant architect and achieves her dream job at a prestigious architecture firm.
 Cennet is unexpectedly reunited with Selim, her childhood friend who also works in the firm, and her biological mother Arzu, who disappeared from her life and has now come to disrupt her world.
 Melisa is a second daughter of Arzu from another relationship, and she becomes very jealous about the increasing relationship of Cennet and Selim but at last she realizes that Selim would never love her and she leaves them alone.